Herb Elliott: Sydney Olympics

 Elliott was one of the Olympic Torch bearers at the opening ceremony of the 2000 Summer Olympics in Sydney, and entered the stadium for the final segment before the lighting of the Olympic Flame.

 Family

 On 2 May 1959, Elliott married Anne Dudley, a hairdresser from Perth.
 They have six children.

 Honours

 Elliott carried the torch of peace to the MCG when Pope John Paul II visited Melbourne in 1986.

+His career inspired the 1962 Australian television play The Runner written by Alan Seymour.

 In the Queen's Birthday Honours List of 1964, he was appointed a Member of the Order of the British Empire (MBE).
 In the Queen's Birthday Honours List of 2002, he was appointed a Companion of the Order of Australia (AC), to wit:For service to community leadership through the development of sport in Australia, continuing involvement in the Olympic movement at national and international levels, and as a supporter and benefactor of community and charitable organisations for youth, health promotion and cultural understanding.

 He is an Australian Living Treasure.

 He was inducted into the Sport Australia Hall of Fame in 1985.